pmmd2000/PythonVODEngine/README.md

 # Python VOD Engine

-It's a project that uses Celery, RabbitMQ, Redis, MSSQL and FFmpeg in its core to receive and convert videos to hls streams.
+Use Celery, RabbitMQ, Redis, MSSQL and FFmpeg receive and convert videos to hls streams.

+The flask webserver will expose api endpoints to receive transocding requests, videos list,...

-By default it's using two separate Dockerfiles from the same source to form flask and celery images, both of them can be up scaled horizantally, so your FFmpeg transcoding power and flask ingesting web server can be scaled infinitely.
+By default it's using two separate Dockerfiles from the same source to form flask and celery images, both of them can be up scaled horizantally, so your FFmpeg transcoding power and flask ingesting web server can be theoretically scaled infinitely.

 It's using RabbitMQ as its connection broker and redis to store celery manifests and some cached data, the process will be entirely logged on MSSQL for further use.